mikeoliphant/nam-cpu-trainer/README.md

   -e, --epochs <maxEpochs>      Maximum number of epochs to train for [default: 1000]
 ```

-When training concludes, the result .nam file will be the same path/name as "output.wav", but with a .nam extension.
+When training concludes, the resulting .nam file will be the same path/name as "output.wav", but with a .nam extension.

 To end training early, hit "Ctrl-C".
 This will stop training after the current epoch ends.
 Hitting "Ctrl-C" again will immediately abort training - but will not create a model.